arrays - Python string "b" prefix (byte literals) -

 for future compatibility, python 2.6 adds

-type, , supports b'' notation.
+bytessynonymstrtype, , supports b'' notation.

-: "most notably, constructor different". bytes literals same, except in edge case you're putting unicode characters bytes literal (which has no defined meaning in 2.x, arbitrary may happen you'd hoped, while in 3.x it's guaranteed syntaxerror
+note that, says few lines down, python 2.x bytes/str not same type python 3.x bytes: "most notably, constructor different". bytes literals same, except in edge case you're putting unicode characters bytes literal (which has no defined meaning in 2.x, arbitrary may happen you'd hoped, while in 3.x it's guaranteed syntaxerror).

 Comments